 The handling of church offerings is one of the most obvious and public displays of the administrative organization of a mission work.
-Clearly identifiable offering plates, bags, or baskets should be obtained and used temporary storage of offerings.
+Clearly identifiable offering plates, bags, or baskets should be obtained and used right from the start of public worship services.
+A consistent procedure needs to be followed in rented or borrowed facilities for handling the collection and temporary storage of offerings.
 A plan should be in place to ensure that offerings are never counted in an informal manner or in a public location, and that they are always counted and recorded by more than one person.
 It is also important to have a clear procedure in place for how offerings are deposited and how and where records of offerings and contributions are kept, including a schedule detailing specific persons responsible for those tasks.